-Some of my readers are old enough to remember the old Clinton saying, “It’s the economy stupid.”
-In today’s economy many people are finding themselves unexpectedly out of work.
+Some of my readers are old enough to remember the old saying, “It’s the economy stupid.”
+In today’s economy, many people are finding themselves unexpectedly out of work.
 In many cases it is through no fault of their own, it’s the economy.
 However, no matter what the reason, out of work is out of work.

 - using your networks to search for a job

 This week’s article is about adjusting your budget.
 In a previous article, I advised that everyone should have at a minimum, a six-month account.
 A six-month account is a readily liquid bank account that has sufficient funds to cover your current lifestyle for six months.
 My accountant husband read the article later and told me that under the current economic conditions the six-month account should be a minimum eighteen to twenty-four-month account.

 Adjust your budget before you have to.

 My own experience with being “between opportunities” taught me quite a few things.
 The major lesson is that one of the first things a newly unemployed person should do is make serious adjustments to the budget.

 Elected officials often go back and forth about whether to increase or decrease the number of weeks of unemployment insurance provided to workers.
 The elected officials seem to want to decrease the number of weeks to be provided.
 At the same time, it is taking even longer to find new employment for many people.
 Often it can be eighteen to twenty-four months before a person finds a new job.
 With all these things being true, it is important to reserve whatever income you as and to treat it as a precious resource.